 Here you can choose either 5x or 6x magnification or a 1x to 3x zoom model.
 Most objective lenses are 50 millimeters in diameter, but the zoom model is just 30mm.
 The larger the objective lens, the more light the monocular can gather which gives you a better picture of your target.

-- Bushnell Equinox Z Digital Night Vision 1-3×30 (See full review here.)
+- Bushnell Equinox Z Digital Night Vision 1-3×30 (Click here for full review.)

 - FireField 5×50 Nightfall 2 Night Vision